-When the National Institute of Mental Health concluded that DSM diagnoses do not map underlying causes and cannot be a starting point for mental health research, the American Psychiatric Association agreed.
-“DSM, at its core … is a guidebook to help clinicians describe,” the chair of the DSM-5 Task Force wrote in response.
+When the National Institute of Mental Health concluded that DSM diagnoses do not map underlying causes and cannot be a foundation for mental health research, the American Psychiatric Association agreed.
+“DSM, at its core… is a guidebook to help clinicians describe,” the chair of the DSM-5 Task Force wrote in response.
 “It provides clinicians with a common language.”

 How could Dr. G misunderstand this?
 How did she come to think of generalized anxiety disorder as a disease that causes anxiety?

 Our struggling students, in their moments of concreteness, hold up a mirror to our hypocrisies.

-The American Psychiatric Association says patients with the same diagnostic label do not necessarily have the same disturbances or respond to the same treatments.
+The American Psychiatric Association says patients with the same diagnosis do not necessarily have the same disturbances or respond to the same treatments.
 Then researchers develop treatment manuals for DSM diagnoses.
 Professional organizations publish practice guidelines for DSM diagnoses.
-Health insurers insist that providers follow treatment algorithms for DSM diagnoses.
-And pharmaceutical companies run television ads that say, “Depression is a distinct medical condition … It causes intense mood and physical symptoms.”
+Health insurers expect providers to follow treatment algorithms for DSM diagnoses.
+And pharmaceutical companies run television ads that say, “Depression is a distinct medical condition… It causes intense mood and physical symptoms.”
 Of course they do.